negrifelipe/ServerStatusBot/README.md

 # 🎮 ServerStatusBot 🎮
 A powerful game server status bot for your discord server

+# 😱 Features 😱
+A unique message in a selected discord channel for displaying the server status The message will be updated every time specified in the config.json file It is fast
+It isnt shit

 # 👤 Usage 👤
 1. Download the server status bot folder
 2. Go to the server status folder and open the file called config.json and fill all the info.